maestro-performance/maestro-java/README.md

 **Note**: although it would be possible to use this model for production testing, this is a new feature that needs to be matured.

-This deployment method is decoumented in greater detail [here](extra/docker/)
+This deployment method is documented in greater detail [here](extra/docker/)

 Using as Library